-Laurie M. Wasserman is trained to serve as a mediator to help people resolve their family law disputes, including issues of child access, child support, alimony, and property disputes.
+Laurie M. Wasserman and Steffani L. Langston are trained to serve as family law mediators to help resolve disputes, including disagreements regarding custody and visitation, child support, alimony, financial assets, and division of property.

 There are many benefits to mediation.
-First, it can save time and money by getting the dispute resolved without having to go to court.
+Mediation can save time and money by getting the dispute resolved without having to go to court.
 While you can attend mediation with lawyers, you are not required to do so.
-You will, however; be asked to review any agreement reached in mediation with your own lawyer prior to signing.
+You will, however; be asked to review any written agreement reached in mediation with your own lawyer prior to signing.

 Finally, studies have shown that many people who use mediation do not return to court as often as those who litigate.
 Mediation gives people the choices, control, and voice they often do not get in court proceedings.

-Laurie M. Wasserman has obtained certificates in general and family law mediation.
-Each mediation session lasts 2 hours and, depending on the issues, parties may need multiple sessions to reach a full agreement.
-For Baltimore mediation services, contact Laurie M. Wasserman to resolve your disputes in an amicable manner.
+Laurie M. Wasserman and Steffani L. Langston are certified in family law mediation.
+Each mediation session lasts approximately 2 hours and, depending on the issues, parties may need multiple sessions to reach a full agreement.
+For mediation services in Baltimore and Towson, Maryland, contact the Law Office Laurie M. Wasserman to resolve your dispute in an amicable manner.